pascalinelaure/ResourceDescription/README.md

 # ResourceDescription

 <p>
-  A Participatory description of resources for retrieval, filtering, recommendation, sharing, exchange and alerts.
+  A Participatory description of resources for retrieval, filtering, recommendation, sharing, exchange, alerts and machine learning.
 </p>

  <p> ResourceDescription is a web application for participatory description of resources